1.1 Who should read this practice note?

 3.2 If your client can be traced

-If a situation arises, where your client can be traced but fails to cash a cheque or to give instructions and no prior agreement has been made as to the disposal of surplus funds, you may write to advise the client that the money will be donated to charity under the SAR procedure (see sections 4 and 5 below), unless you hear to the contrary within a stated period of time.
+If a situation arises, where your client can be traced but fails to cash a cheque or to give instructions and no prior agreement has been made as to the disposal of residual funds, you may write to advise the client that the money will be donated to charity under the SAR procedure (see sections 4 and 5 below), unless you hear to the contrary within a stated and reasonable period of time.

 3.3 If your client cannot be traced

 If you have exhausted all reasonable attempts to trace your client, you should then donate the funds to charity, following the procedure set out in the SAR (see sections 4 and 5 below).
 The process for withdrawal and disposal of the funds will depend on the amounts involved.

 4 Withdrawal of funds of £500 or less

 If the client money to be withdrawn is not going to be paid to a charity, you must apply to the SRA for authorisation, whatever the amount involved.
 This situation might arise, for example, if you have been unable to deliver a bill of costs because the client has become untraceable, preventing you from making a transfer from client to office account in accordance with rules 17.2 and 17.3 of the SAR.

 For very small amounts owed to a client (less than £4), provided you have no reason to believe that your client has moved address, you may wish to send the balance to them in the form of postage stamps.
 If you choose to do this you should send first or second class stamps to the value of the amount owed, so that the client can use the stamps to his or her best advantage.
 However, if your client has become untraceable, you are required to follow the procedure set out in the SAR.